masagrator/FPSLocker/README.md

 I want to use this space to clarify few things.<br>

-OLED screens were getting often issues with green tint and ghosting below 60 Hz.
-45 Hz works for some people properly only above certain brightness.
-I have decided to block OLED model completely until somebody will find more reliable way to change refresh rate for those displays.<br>
+Switch OLED displays require gamma color correction after changing refresh rate.
+I am modifying OLED panel registers to adjust gamma curve to be as close to original experience as possible.
+But because those registers have very big steps, it's not possible to do it perfectly, so there are small discrepancies in colors (The worst case I found is 60% brightness at 45 Hz), additionally the lower refresh rate the lower max brightness, that's how register responsible for tweaking gamma at max brightness works for some reason.
+After changing refresh rate, going back to 60 Hz doesn't restore 1:1 original colors, only way to do that is to go to sleep mode/turn off/restart Switch.<br>

 From all reports I got, only one LCD screen was getting issue with small flickering in left bottom corner when running at 40 Hz (they were using `InnoLux P062CCA-AZ2`, but there were other users who also got this display and had no issues at 40 Hz - me included).
 No other issues were found.<br>

+Retro Remake displays require time to adjust itself to new signal, that's why refresh rate is applied with delay on those displays.
+Too short delay between attempts in changing refresh rate results in black screen which can be fixed by going to sleep mode/turning off/restarting Switch.
+If you are affected, write your case in Issues so I can increase delay in SaltyNX.

-I have decided to limit down to 40 Hz since lower refresh rates not only were not beneficial to user, also this allows avoid certain risks with underclocking display too much.<br>
+I have decided to limit LCDs and Retro Remake displays down to 40 Hz since lower refresh rates not only were not beneficial to user, also this allows avoid certain risks with underclocking display too much.
+For Switch OLED that limit is 45 Hz because at 40 Hz it misbehaves.<br>

-LCD can be overclocked up to 70 Hz without immediately visible issues but I have leaved max at 60 Hz since I have decided that there are no visible benefits running display at 70 Hz which would justify tinkering with existing patches to patch games breaking above 60 FPS.
+LCD can be overclocked up to 70 Hz without immediately visible issues but I have leaved max at 60 Hz for now.
 From 75 Hz all users using original display panels were reporting issues with glitchy image.
-OLED above 65 Hz was freezing and only way to got it back working again was lowering refresh rate to 65 Hz and lower.
+OLED above 60 Hz is misbehaving.

 If Display Sync is turned off, custom refresh rate is not restored after sleep mode.